kuzzleio/documentation-old/api-reference/source/includes/_collectionController.md

 }

 {
-  status: 400,                      // There was an error on specification
+  "status": 400,                      // There was an error on specification "action": "updateSpecifications",
-  action: "updateSpecifications",
-  controller: "collections",
+  "controller": "collections",
-  error: {
+  "error": {
-    _source: // ... given specifications,
+    "_source": // ... given specifications,
-    message: {
+    "message": {
-      description: // ...global error description,
+      "description": // ...global error description,
-      details: // ... an array of detailed problem found,
-      valid: false // the specifications are not valid }
+      "details": // ... an array of detailed problem found, "valid": false // the specifications are not valid }
   },
-  metadata: {},
+  "metadata": {},
-  result: {
+  "result": {
-    myindex: {
+    "myindex": {
-      mycollection: {
+      "mycollection": {
-        strict: <true|false>,
+        "strict": <true|false>,
-        fields: {
+        "fields": {
-          myField: {
+          "myField": {
              // ... specification with an error
           }
         }